-You want to be mindful of what you disclose, how much you disclose and who you disclose it to.
-Specifically for mental health issues, "there is psychiatric stigma and prejudice and discrimination," according to Russinova.
+You want to be mindful, however, of what you disclose, how much you disclose, and whom you disclose it to – specifically with mental health issues.
+"There is psychiatric stigma and prejudice and discrimination," according to Russinova.
 "Though there are increasing efforts to deal with [and decrease] public stigma ... it's still there."

-If you expect your illness is going to conflict with your work schedule or responsibilities, have the respect to alert your employer.
+If you expect your illness will conflict with your work schedule or responsibilities, alert your employer ahead of time.

-Russinova added that you should prepare for days out as soon as you anticipate issues, rather than waiting until the last minute.
+Russinova added that you should prepare for days that you will not be able to work, rather than waiting until the last minute and then notifying your supervisor.
 You should also prepare a plan that you and your employer can follow if you unexpectedly need time off to deal with your illness.

-As an employee with a chronic health condition, you have the right to request accommodations when needed, like flexibility, extra feedback or supervision time, additional instructions on assignments and, most importantly, support from your company, said Russinova.
-Know the rights you have and don't be afraid to demand them.
+As an employee with a chronic health condition, you have the right to request reasonable accommodations when needed, like flexibility, extra feedback or supervision time, additional instructions on assignments and, most importantly, support from your company, said Russinova.
+Know your rights, and don't be afraid to exercise them.

 If issues arise with employers, you can go to HR or the Americans with Disabilities Act (ADA).
 According to O'Brien, the ADA covers employers with more than 15 employees and requires them to provide reasonable accommodations to disabled employees, so long as they do not cause undue hardship to the employer.